Last updated: June 12, 2023

 1. Sydney CBD Discovery Walk

 The Sydney CBD is relatively small with most iconic landmarks and tourist attractions all within walking distance.
-Therefore, the best way to visit Sydney’s highlights is by simply wandering around.
+Therefore, the best way to explore Sydney’s highlights is by simply wandering around.

 And should your feet get a bit achy after a few hours of walking, the city circle train line can always provide a bit of relief.